ioccc-src/winner/2019/karns/README.md

 $(CC) -std=c99 -o tbfs prog.c
 ```

-where $(CC) is cc, gcc, clang, or somet other c compiler.
+where $(CC) is cc, gcc, clang, or some other c compiler.

 You can then run it with: